-Withdrawal prior to the start of school: Families who enroll or re-enroll and pay the nonrefundable fees, but withdraw their student between March 1st and the first day of school will be responsible for a late withdrawal penalty equal to 10% of each student’s annual tuition.
+- Families who enroll but withdraw their student between April 1st and June 30th will be responsible for a late withdrawal penalty equal to 10% of each student’s annual tuition.

-Withdrawal during the first semester: Families who withdraw their student during the first semester will be responsible for 50% of each student’s annual tuition.
+- Families who withdraw their student between July 1st and December 31st will be responsible for 50% of each student’s annual tuition.

 In addition, all tuition prepayments (made as part of the re-enrollment process) will be forfeited if student is withdrawn prior to October 1st.